basgoncalves/bip_opensim_hungarian_usports/instructions.md

 ![Alt text](.\Presentation\Snippets\2.4.1_rra_residuals.png)

 ### 2.4.1 Questions
+- What is a residual moment?
+- What are the setup files needed to run the RRA tool?
-- What changes in the trunk segment properties?
+- After, RRA, What changed in the trunk segment properties?
--
+- What is the optimal force of the actuators hip_adduction_r and MX?
+- Why are the optimal forces so different between the coordinates?
 - Plot the trunk, hip, knee, and ankle kinematics before and after RRA (ik.mot and .\RRA\_Kinematics_q.sto)
 - What changed more hip flexion or trunk extension angles?
 - How did the residual moments change after RRA?
 - Are the residual moments acceptable?

 ## Summary and questions (15 min - 12h00)